Blog | Personal Finance

 What is a Limited Liability Company?

-As you build your net work, you should invest in businesses and real estate.
+While building your network, you’ll come to realize that investing (in business andreal estate) is the key to building wealth.
 As you grow your assets, you need to protect them with a Limited Liability Company (LLC) in the state that offers you the best asset protection.

-Right from the start, we want to set up a good entity whether it is single-member or a multi-member.
+Right from the start, it’s important to set up a good entity whether it is single-member or a multi-member.
 There is a trend across the country to deny protection to a single-member LLC.
-Let us look at how we protect that type of entity.
+Below is a rundown by legal expert and Rich Dad Advisor, Garrett Sutton, how to protect that type of entity.

 In some states, all Moe can get is what Joe gets from the LLC.
 If no money is distributed from the LLC, Mo must wait.
 Attorneys do not like to be in that situation.
 They know how to get at the insurance money but they are not as good at breaking through an LLC.